Alex Monsour wins re-election bid for South Ward alderman - The Vicksburg Post

 Alex Monsour has been declared the unofficial winner of Vicksburg’s South Ward alderman seat.

-The race for Vicksburg’s South Ward alderman was a close one, with opponents Monsour and Vickie Bailey coming down to a margin of fewer than 70 votes.
+The race for Vicksburg’s South Ward alderman was a close one, with opponents Monsour and Vickie Bailey coming down to fewer than 70 votes.

 The incumbent Monsour, a Republican, had the lead as of 10:28 p.m.
 Tuesday, with 1,172 votes to Bailey’s 1,016 votes.
 Bailey ran on the Democratic ticket.